juanjogomezvillegas/Hypermedia-project_Connect-Four/README.md

 ### Available functionalities

-- **The main functionality**, the easy initial form and the game engine.
+- **The main functionality**, the easy initial form and the game engine, and the page with a board the game with buttons in every column the board.
+A player 1 select a column between 0 and board size - 1, appears a chip in selected column and last free row, then it's player 2 turn.
+And then it repeats itself again, until they match a four chips in columns, row or diagonals (left or right).

 - **The avaiable a one player can play against the computer**, in a select to the init form the user can select to the computer, and by click to the button Play, the player 1 (the user) will play against the computer.
 The computer will play by making random moves between 0 and the board size - 1.